 In 1993 George Margolis, MD, with the support of Mary Duke Biddle Trent Semans, chair of the Board of Trustees of the Duke Endowment, presented the idea of honoring Donald Love, one of Duke Medical Center's first Black employees, with the creation of Pathology Department Service Awards, consisting of a Lifetime Service Award and a Self-Development Award.
 Initially, the recipient of the Lifetime Service Award was identified as one “whose work ethic and efforts [were] most exemplary and/or who [had] been acknowledged by peers and staff as best serving Anatomical Pathology’s mission.”
 The Self-Development Award was originally distinguished “by a career of self-development through educational endeavors which [had] substantially changed the course of his or her life or career.”

 Awards were given to 11 recipients between 1993 and 1997.
-Now, the department is reinstating the awards, beginning in February 2022.
-The awards will provide financial support in the form of reimbursement to staff members enrolled in certificate or degree programs, to assist with incidental costs associated with pursuit of these programs.
-To apply, fill out this form.
+The department reestablished the awards in February 2022.
+They provide financial support in the form of reimbursement to staff members enrolled in certificate or degree programs, to assist with incidental costs associated with pursuit of these programs.

 Office of Institutional Equity